Responsible tourism in Komodo National Park — conservation and sustainability

 Komodo National Park Compliance

-• Mandatory park ranger accompaniment on all island treks
+• Mandatory park ranger accompaniment on island treks

 • Adherence to designated trails and viewing areas

-• Compliance with maximum group sizes and time restrictions
+• Compliance with group size and time restrictions

 How You Can Help